 Plan for Your Best Peak Season Yet with Available to Promise

-However, busy seasons are not limited to holidays for retailers and e-commerce businesses.
-Planning is critical to make sure that inventory stays at the right levels during any peak season.
+Planning is critical to make sure that inventory stays at the right levels during your peak season.
 You can grow your business to new heights while maintaining your sanity with the right methods in place.

 Available to Promise (ATP) is a critical concept in business, especially during a busy holiday or peak season.
 However, without the right systems and processes in place, you could be falling short.
 Here’s what you need to know about ATP to help plan for your best peak season yet.

 What is ATP?

 ATP allows companies to forecast the quantity that can be produced on or before a chosen date to fulfill the order customers place.
 Done well, it strikes a delicate balance: companies can provide to customers while maximizing inventory efficiency.